Clear brand message + compelling content = Results!

-Here’s the streamlined process we created to enable FOC’s engineers to “write” their articles:
+Here’s the streamlined process we created to enable the company’s engineering team to “write” numerous articles:

 - I would conduct a detailed interview with one of the company’s subject matter experts located around the world.
 I would record the call and order a transcript.

 - Next, I would carefully edit the transcript to reduce wordiness, polish awkward statements, eliminate any redundancies, slightly reorganize paragraphs (if needed), ensure clarity throughout, and “bookend” the article by writing a compelling introduction and conclusion.
-I also added a headline, subheads, and brief bio for the article’s author.
+Also, I would add a headline, subheads, and brief bio for the article’s author.

 - The subject-matter expert would carefully review this polished and professional article to ensure absolute accuracy.
-Thankfully, review comments tended to be extremely light.
+Thanks to this streamlined process, review comments tended to be extremely light.

 This was an efficient strategy to provide insights, guidance, and problem-solving advice to fiber optic engineers around the world; showcase the engineering team’s expertise; and continually reinforce the company’s leadership role in the industry.
 Plus, as a lead-generation strategy, the regular blog posts were extremely successful.
-In fact, the company’s largest client to date came to FOC thanks to a single blog article!
+In fact, a single blog article is responsible for attracting the company’s largest client!

 Case Study #6